Mako® Robotic Joint Replacement Surgery in New Braunfels

 studies have shown less post-surgery pain, faster recovery and lower dislocation risk with robotic-arm assisted surgery.

-The surgeon-controlled Mako robotic platform for the hip and knee is just one of the ways that show Resolute Health Hospital’s commitment to advanced technology and enhanced patient experiences and outcomes.
+The surgeon-controlled Mako robotic platform for the hip and knee is just one of the ways that show Resolute Baptist Hospital’s commitment to advanced technology and enhanced patient experiences and outcomes.

 How Does the Mako Robotic System Help in Joint Replacement?

 The Mako robotic system does not perform the surgery.
 It has a robotic arm that orthopedic doctors use to guide and perform surgeries within the predefined area.
 It helps surgeons fit implants on the joint parts that need to be replaced.
 This advanced

 technology also allows your surgeon to adjust the surgical plan as needed during the operation.

 How Long Will the Artificial Joint Last?

 Artificial joints may last up to 25 years.
 However, it’s good to note that performance and lifespan can vary per person, depending on your lifestyle.
 It may also be affected by wear and tear caused by movements.
 Younger patients may need to have